hrushikesh1234-tech/staycation-builder-526d1119/replit.md

-# NESTAWAY - Luxury Resort Booking Platform
+# LoonCamp - Luxury Resort Booking Platform

 ## Overview

-NESTAWAY is a luxury resort and cottage booking platform focused on properties near Pawna Lake and Lonavala, India.
+LoonCamp is a luxury resort and cottage booking platform focused on properties near Pawna Lake and Lonavala, India.
 The application serves as a showcase and booking portal for premium glamping domes, cottages, and villas, featuring property listings with detailed information, image galleries, and direct contact integration via WhatsApp and phone.

 ## User Preferences